dgovil/MeshCompare/README.md

 Currently there is only a python script that does a comparison on a single frame, but I will eventually add a deformer node that will do the same dynamically.

+This is still very rough, and performance is not my current goal but I'd like to get there.
+So if you have any suggestions, please file an issue or, better yet, a pull request.

+Specifically if someone has any ideas for better color schemes I'm all ears.

 # Usage